Today we’re going to explain everything you need to know about writing consulting cover letters.

 Example - Why McKinsey?

-If you have managed to convince your reviewer that you have an impressive background and that you really want to be a consultant you stand VERY HIGH chances of getting an interview.
-The only question that's left for you to answer is: "Why McKinsey / BCG / Bain?"
+If you have managed to convince your reviewer that you have an impressive background and that you really want to be a consultant, you have a VERY HIGH chance of getting an interview.

 In our experience, the most efficient way to set yourself apart in this section is to write about three specific elements: